IceBerge421/markdown-cv/index.md

 ## Courses Taught
 ### Instructor of Record

-**University of Alabama**
+**University of Alabama (2016-2020)**

 Applied Topics in Creative Writing: “Press Start: Writing for Games” [Hybrid Course]

-Advanced English Composition: “Play//Write: Writing and the World of Video Games” and “Play//Write (Season 2): Investigators in the World of Video Games” [Face-to-Face Courses]
+Advanced English Composition: “Play//Write: Writing and the World of Video Games” and “Play//Write (Season 2): Investigators in the World of Video Games”

-Intro to Creative Writing: “Heroes of the Fractured Worlds” [Face-to-Face Course]
+Intro to Creative Writing: “Heroes of the Fractured Worlds”

-English Composition II [Face-to-Face Course]
+English Composition II

-English Composition I [Face-to-Face Course]
+English Composition I

 ### Graduate Teaching Assistant

-**University of Alabama**
+**University of Alabama (2016-2017)**

-British Literature II [Face-to-Face Course]
+British Literature II

-British Literature I [Face-to-Face Course]
+British Literature I

 ---